 Grant Overview

-The Community Workforce Response Grant (CWRG) is designed to provide flexible and timely responses to urgent labour market needs faced by communities in B.C.
-Communities can access the program to address workforce challenges as a result of changing local economic conditions, emerging priorities or unexpected natural disasters.
+The Community Workforce Response Grant (CWRG) provides flexible and timely responses to urgent labor market needs faced by communities in B.C.
+Communities can access the program to address workforce challenges due to changing local economic conditions, emerging priorities or unexpected natural disasters.
+CWRG funds cohort-based skills training that helps people get the skills they need to find and keep a job, contributing to a strong local economy.

 CWRG Priorities